prof18/kmp-fatframework-cocoa/README.md

   - tagging the commit;
   - and publishing to remote.

-  In this way, in the iOs project, you have to specify a version:
+  In this way, in the iOS project, you have to specify a version:

   ```ruby
   pod '<your-library-name>', :git => "git@github.com:<git-username>/<repo-name>.git", :tag => '<version-number>'